Home heating is now

 damage to the appliance due to over-heating.

-wood, not garbage or trash.
-Some types of plastic release very toxic
+for burning wood, not garbage or trash.
+Some types of plastic release

-fumes when burned.
-Often the smoke and fumes from trash can be of
+very toxic fumes when burned.
+Often the smoke and fumes from trash

-a poisonous and corrosive nature.
-Resist burning newspaper: it is
+can be of a poisonous and corrosive nature.
+Resist burning newspaper:

-is still going, or when the embers are still hot: asphyxiation from
+when the fire is still going, or when the embers are still hot: asphyxiation

 which can ignite flammable material on and around the roof, or on